Toyota Camry Insurance Rates

 Premium estimates by type of coverage:

-Rate estimates include $500 deductibles, minimum liability limits, and includes UM/UIM and medical coverage.
-Rates include averaging for all states and Camry trim levels.
+Rate estimates include $500 policy deductibles, minimum liability limits, and includes uninsured/under-insured motorist coverage.
+Rates include averaging for all states and for different Camry trim levels.

 Insurance Price Range by Risk and Coverage

-For the average driver, insurance rates for a Toyota Camry range from as cheap as $460 for a discount liability-only rate to a high of $3,054 for high-risk insurance.
+Using a middle-aged driver as an example, insurance rates for a Toyota Camry go from as low as $474 for your basic liability-only policy to a much higher rate of $3,046 for high-risk insurance.

 Insurance Price Range by Location